hashansl/myblog/hashandsblog/content/post/writingplan/index.md

 +++
-title = "Writing to Improve"
-date = "2025-10-14"
-author = "Hashan Fernando"
-description = "Do hard things: I struggle to write a lot!"
+title = "Writing Is Thinking: A Cognitive Approach to Learning" date = "2025-10-14" author = "Hashan Fernando" description = "Do hard things: I struggle to write a lot!"